mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stitching is controlled by the group a row is in.
 For stitching to occur, the
 rows must be in the same group, and be processed simultaneously.

-An easy way to select all the rows in the same group for stitching is to select one of the
-rows you want stitched, and then in the menu bar select **Edit -> Expand Selection**.
-This will select the group your row is in.
-If you have another row that you
-would like to add to the group, you can do this easily by adding it to the
-selection, and then in the menu bar selecting **Edit -> Group Selected**.
+To select all
+rows in a group, just select the group itself - its child rows are implicitly
+selected.

 .. categories:: Interfaces Reflectometry